 In a report by BusinessWorld, an analysis made by Franklin Templeton Emerging Markets Equity said that the gross merchandise value of the e-commerce industry in the country is projected to reach $15 billion by 2025 despite having a low penetration rate of 5% compared to the average 6% in Southeast Asia.
 Penetration rate aside, the e-commerce industry’s reported gross merchandise value of $4 billion last year indicates the increasing use and demand.

 “With the Philippines having a young population dominated by Millennials and Gen-zeds, we can expect that e-commerce is just on its way to becoming a dominant industry in the market.
-All the catalyst for growth is present, such as improving internet speeds, growing popularity of digital payments, and increasing logistics companies’ investments for order fulfillment.
+Most catalysts for growth are present, such as improving internet speeds, growing popularity of digital payments, and increasing logistics companies’ investments for order fulfillment.
 All systems go!” said Marvin Ortiz, Managing Partner of LeapOut, a digital and e-commerce company based in Manila.

 In a separate write-up made by Manila Bulletin, it was reported that online shopping transactions have soared up to 325% ever since the pandemic started.
 Additionally, with how insistent Filipinos were on cash-based transactions before, the pandemic has resulted in more Filipinos turning over to the online method, as reflected by website traffic on major shopping websites.
 For example, Ken Research’s analysis states that Lazada’s traffic had 30.47 million monthly visits in Q2 2020, signifying a massive increase from the 26.76 million monthly visits it gained from the first quarter.